 Well-known deciduous trees include maples, oaks, elms, birches, dogwoods and fruit trees like apple, cherry and pear.
 Magnolias, tulip poplars, willows, beeches and ash trees are also deciduous.
 These trees have many distinct characteristics, but they all lose their leaves in the winter.

 Evergreens like pine, spruce and fir trees are all coniferous.
 However, some broadleaf evergreens like certain holly bushes, boxwoods and mountain laurel reproduce with flowers instead of cones.
 Juniper bushes and yew trees are coniferous, although it can be difficult to tell.
 From a distance, their cones look like flowers and fruit.

 Most deciduous trees are non-cone bearing.
 However, there are some exceptions to this rule.
 For example, larch trees have needles and cones but are deciduous and lose their leaves every year.
 Other examples of deciduous, coniferous trees include tamarack trees and pond cypresses.

 One Last Time

 Tree terms can be challenging to keep straight.
-Here’s a final summary of these tricky terms: Deciduous trees lose their leaves in the winter, while evergreens stay green all year.
+Here’s a final summary of deciduous and coniferous: Deciduous trees lose their leaves in the winter, while evergreens stay green all year.
 Trees that reproduce with cones are called coniferous, while trees that develop flowers for seeds are called non-cone bearing.